Skip to main content

 Where to Get Catheter Supplies Through Insurance

 We carry all of the major manufacturers and catheter brands.
-Additionally, we emphasize the importance of customer choice because we believe you should have the freedom to find what works best for you, based on your prescription and insurance coverage.
+Additionally, we emphasize the importance of customer choice because we believe you should be free to find what works best for you based on your prescription and insurance coverage.

 We’re ready to help you customize an order that works best for you.
 Contact our specialists today!